InderleRinderle/Responsible-AI/README.md

 {{ card_data }}
 ---

-# Dataset Card for {{ pretty_name | default("A Collection of 120 Psychology Patients with 17 Essential Symptoms to Diagnose Mania Bipolar Disorder, Depressive Bipolar Disorder, and Normal Individuals", true) }}
+# Dataset Card for "A Collection of 120 Psychology Patients with 17 Essential Symptoms to Diagnose Mania Bipolar Disorder, Depressive Bipolar Disorder, and Normal Individuals"

 <!-- Provide a quick summary of the dataset. -->